Onah-NeLson/9ja-FarmYard/README.md

 the goods.
 2.
 ### Features
+1. Chatbot for customers assistance
-1. Logo and attractive user interface
+2. Logo and attractive user interface
-2. Contents are available to the public (Read only)
+3. Contents are available to the public (Read only)
-3. No transaction except authenticated
+4. No transaction except authenticated
-4. User sign up and authentication
+5. User sign up and authentication
-5. User account management (viewing, updating and deleting own account)
+6. User account management (viewing, updating and deleting own account)
-6. Items management (viewing, uploading, editing and deleting own items, and marking the sold ones as sold)
+7. Items management (viewing, uploading, editing and deleting own items, and marking the sold ones as sold)
-7. Search for items (public)
+8. Search for items (public)
-8. Social interaction
+9. Social interaction
   - Buyers can comment on items displayed for sale
   - Buyers can like/dislike items displayed for sale
   - Chatting feature available for interaction purpose